jarmo/candalf/README.md

 Provisioner sets itself apart from them by being much easier to learn and use since there is no need to learn yet another specific DSL language.

-Provisioner uses shell scripts (mainly bash) to do everything which means that all is really explicit and really easy to troubleshoot manually in case of any problems.
+Provisioner uses shell scripts to do everything which means that all is really explicit and really easy to troubleshoot manually in case of any problems.